harrycorrigan/ip_setter/scripts/update_cloudflare/README.md

 # Cloudflare Updater Script

-This is a basic script that on ``scripts/update_cloudflare/entry.py::entry(new_ip, old_ip)`` being called updates all DNS records (outside of IGNORE_DNS_RECORD_NAMES environment variable) for a particular cloudflare domain.
+This is a basic script that on ``scripts/update_cloudflare/entry.py::entry(new_ip, old_ip)`` being called updates all A records (outside of IGNORE_DNS_RECORD_NAMES environment variable) for a particular cloudflare domain.

 This is useful for self-hosted domains and services that may be running on a network with a dynamic IP address.